Macrocystis: Description

+Life cycle

+The macroscopic sporophyte has many specialized blades growing near the holdfast.
+These blades bear various sori containing sporangia, which release haploid spores, which will grow into microscopic female and male gametophytes.
+These gametophytes, after reaching the appropriate substrata, grow mitotically to eventually produce gametes.

+Females release their eggs (oogonia) along with a pheromone, the lamoxirene.
+This compound triggers sperm release by males.
+The Macrocystis sperm consists of biflagellate non-synthetic antherozoids, which find their way to the oogonia following the lamoxirene.
+The egg is then fertilized to form the zygote, which, through mitosis, begins growth.

+Macrocystis integrifolia is found on intertidal rocks or shallow subtidal rocks along the Pacific coast of North America from British Columbia to California.
+It prefers water about 7 m to 10 m deep and exposed to the open sea and normal salinities, yet sheltered from full wave action.

+Macrocystis integrifolia alternates heteromorphic phases from a macroscopic sporophyte to dioecious microscopic gametophytes.
+It has been studied as a plant fertilizer, increasing bean yields up to 24% and chemical studies indicate presence of phytohormone-like substances.

 Growth

 Macrocystis pyrifera is one of the fastest-growing organisms on Earth.
 They can grow at a rate of 60 cm a day to reach over 45 m long in one growing season.

 Juvenile giant kelp grow directly upon their parent female gametophyte.
 To establish itself, a young kelp produces one or two primary blades, and begins a rudimentary holdfast, which serves to anchor the plant to the rocky bottom.
 As the kelp grows, additional blades develop from the growing tip, while the holdfast enlarges and may entirely cover the rock to which it is attached.

 Growth occurs with lengthening of the stipe (central stalk), and splitting of the blades.
 At the growing tip is a single blade, at the base of which develop small gas bladders along one side.
 As the bladders and stipe grow, small tears develop in the attached blade.
 Once the tears have completed, each bladder supports a single separate blade along the stipe, with the bladders and their blades attached at irregular intervals.